Eucafluff Expands Businesses in Europe, Asia, and in the United States

 Suzano (NYSE:SUZ), a merger between Suzano Papel e Celulose and Fibria, has increased Eucafluff sales in the European, Asian, and US markets.
 The product is the only eucalyptus-based fluff pulp sold in the world and is used in personal hygiene items such as diapers and sanitary napkins.
 Eucafluff is considered a reference of innovation and sustainability and, therefore, has been approved by major global manufacturers.
 In the last 6 months, companies such as Ontex and Vinda International, amongst other local players in Europe, the United States, Japan, and China have been buying from Suzano.

-Currently, 86% of Eucafluff's sales are made overseas, in which 32% are sold in Asia.
+Currently, 86% of Eucafluff's sales are made overseas, in which 25% are sold in Europe.
 "The acceptance of our fluff pulp in mature markets and multinational companies has confirmed the good performance that eucalyptus fiber can also bring to the hygiene market.
-We are committed to improving the quality and performance of our clients' end products and this has reflected in the global partnerships we have achieved these past months," says Alexandre Corrêa, Executive Manager of the Business Unit at Suzano.
+We are committed to improving the quality and performance of our client's end products and this has reflected in the global partnerships we have achieved these past months, says Alexandre Corrêa, Executive Manager of the Business Unit at Suzano.

 Suzano has 95 years of history and 11 factories, and is present in the lives of more than 2 billion people through its products.
 The company is the world's leader in the production of eucalyptus pulp, a raw material developed by the company in the 1960s, is also a world pioneer in the production of eucalyptus fluff and is one of the largest paper manufacturers in Latin America.
 Since its inception, it has invested in innovative and unique solutions, seeking the substitution of raw materials of fossil origin for other sources of renewable origin.